ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_RatInMazeII"></a>
 ### Rat in a maze - II (All 4 directions)
 Rat in a Maze - I problem is very basic.
 It is exactly similar to the DP problem involving a grid with some obstacles and you are needed to find the minimum cost path from the top left to the bottom right of the grid.
-This problem is covered in the section <a href="#DP_2DimensionalGrids">DP for 2D grids</a>.
+That problem is covered in the section <a href="#DP_2DimensionalGrids">DP for 2D grids</a>.

 We tackle an advanced version of the problem here.
 We say that movement is allowed in all four directions Up(U), Down(D), Left(L) and Right(R).
 The gird has certain cells that can be visited marked by 1 and certain cells that are blocked, marked by 0.
 The task is to output a sorted list of all possible paths to reach the bottom right of the grid from the top left.